Google Cloud Interconnect – Dedicated & Partner

 • Node pools use a NodeConfig specification.

 • Number of nodes and type of nodes specified during cluster creation becomes the default node pool.
-Additional custom node pools of different sizes and types can be added to the cluster for e.g. local SSDs, GPUs, preemptible VMs or different machine types
+Additional custom node pools of different sizes and types can be added to the cluster for e.g. local SSDs, GPUs, Spot VMs, or different machine types.

-• Node pools can be created, upgrade, deleted individually without affecting the whole cluster.
+• Node pools can be created, upgraded, and deleted individually without affecting the whole cluster.
 However, a single node in a node pool cannot be configured; any configuration changes affect all nodes in the node pool.

 • You can resize node pools in a cluster by adding or removing nodes using gcloud container clusters resize CLUSTER_NAME --node-pool POOL_NAME --num-nodes NUM_NODES